 - Model-based imputer constructs a model for predicting the missing value, based on values of other attributes; a separate model is constructed for each attribute.
 The default model is 1-NN learner, which takes the value from the most similar example (this is sometimes referred to as hot deck imputation).
 This algorithm can be substituted by one that the user connects to the input signal Learner for Imputation.
 Note, however, that if there are discrete and continuous attributes in the data, the algorithm needs to be capable of handling them both; at the moment only 1-NN learner can do that.
 (In the future, when Orange has more regressors, the Impute widget may have separate input signals for discrete and continuous models.)

 - Random values computes the distributions of values for each attribute and then imputes by picking random values from them.

-- Remove examples with missing values removes the example containing missing values, except for the attributes for which specific actions are defined as described below.
+- Remove examples with missing values removes the example containing missing values.
 This check also applies to the class attribute if Impute class values is checked.

-It is also possible to specify individual treatment for each attribute which override the default treatment set above.
+It is possible to specify individual treatment for each attribute, which overrides the default treatment set.
 One can also specify a manually defined value used for imputation.
-In the snapshot on the left, we decided not to impute the values of “normalized-losses” and “make”, the missing values of “aspiration” will be replaced by random values, while the missing values of “body-style” and “drive-wheels” are replaced by “hatchback” and “fwd”, respectively.
-If the values of “length”, “width” or “height” is missing, the example is discarded.
+In the screenshot, we decided not to impute the values of “normalized-losses” and “make”, the missing values of “aspiration” will be replaced by random values, while the missing values of “body-style” and “drive-wheels” are replaced by “hatchback” and “fwd”,respectively.
+If the values of “length”, “width” or “height” are missing, the example is discarded.
 Values of all other attributes use the default method set above (model-based imputer, in our case).

-Button Set All to Default resets the individual attribute treatments to the default.
+Restore All to Default resets the individual attribute treatments to default.

-All changes are committed immediately is Send automatically is checked.
-Otherwise, Apply needs to be pushed to apply any new settings.
+All changes are committed immediately if Apply automatically is checked.
+Otherwise, Apply needs to be ticked to apply any new settings.